About this course

 -

-The course is delivered part-time for one day per week - enabling you to fit learning around your work and other commitments.
+The course is delivered full-time and part-time - enabling you to fit learning around your work and other commitments.

 -